‘Vanderpump Rules’ Star Kristen Doute Discusses ‘Low’ With Stassi Schroder

 “You’ll see it on the show, but I don’t really have an answer.
 So hopefully I’m given one.”

-Things definitely appear to be worse between Kristen and Stassi as opposed to with Katie.
+Things definitely appear to be worse between Kristen and Stassi as opposed to her relationship with Katie.
 The two women attended the People’s Choice Awards together with the Vanderpump Rules cast this past Sunday, sans Stassi.

 “I was with Katie last night at the People’s Choice Awards and we had a blast together, like, we’re still very cordial and friendly when we hangout.
 We just aren’t at the same place we were at before.”